 If your Chromebook is anything other than these early models, then it's a much easier process, because there is no more dev switch.
 Instead, press Esc+Refresh+Power and, when the recovery prompt appears, press Ctrl+D and accept the prompt that appears to disable boot verification.
 When the Chromebook reboots, press Ctrl+D again.
 Please note that this will powerwash your Chromebook, so be sure all your local media files and screenshots are copied to Google Drive before you attempt this.

 Run the update

 Once your Chromebook has ended up in developer mode and you log in, press Ctrl+Alt+T. This will get you to a "crosh" prompt.
 Type "shell" as mentioned above, then run "sudo su" to get to a root shell.
-Once running as root, run these two commands:
+Once running as root, run this command:

-The first command sets the channel to canary via the command line.
-The second will run a "ForcedUpdate" app version command, which will, as you'd expect, force an update without checking.
+The first parameter ― "-channel canary-channel" ― sets the channel to canary via the command line.
+The second ― "-update" ― will run a "ForcedUpdate" app version command, which will, as you'd expect, force an update without checking.
 It of course will take a while, so be patient.
 It's also not for the faint of heart, because the progress is shown as a long decimal between 0 and 1 instead of a percentage.

 Revert back to verified mode

 When the update is complete, you'll notice something interesting: you're actually one version newer than Dev.
 And of course, you'll be in uncharted territory.
 When you do end up logging in (you need to press Ctrl+D every time you reboot, of course, until the end of this step) you'll want to go back to verified mode for security reasons.
 So, when you are prompted to reboot when the update is completed, you'll see a prompt to hit the spacebar to disable developer mode.
 Press it, and you'll be back in verified mode.